-As always, stay safe and warm as we enjoy the winter season, and please reach out to me with any questions or concerns you may have!
+As always, please reach out with any questions or concerns you may have!
 Enjoy the upcoming spring season!